 And this is the hardest part of all as business changes.
 It continues to change at a rapid pace.
 Each day things are changing.
 In my business it used to be that people bought a product only in the stores, now they are buying online.
 This has changed in a huge way how people buy products, so many retail stores are going out of business, and as a supplier, you can get stuck in this change and need to adapt.

 The point is that you must always be able to change and be ready to change.
 In fact, you should be ahead of the change.
 And that is not easy and can be very difficult.
 But you as the leader must be prepared to be part of the change, part of the solution and not the problem.

 You Must Constantly be Looking at Change and Improving

-As I run a small business I have had to learn to wear a lot of hats I never thought I would have to learn to wear.
-Hats like how to write a blog, do a video or a podcast.
+As I run a small business, I have had to learn to wear a lot of hats.
+I never thought I would have to learn to wear.
+Hats like how to write a blog, do a video, or a podcast.
 How to work on my website and adjust it as needed.
 How to learn about search engine optimization.
 How to look at new management techniques.
-I need to constantly be looking at and improving myself.
+I need to be looking at and improving myself constantly.

 So many things that I need to try to learn as the world constantly moves around me.
 How do you constantly improve and streamline things?
 How do you not forget things when you must wear so many hats at one time?
 It is not easy.
-In fact, at times it can be really hard and very tough and I predict with the way the world is changing this will only get more difficult and not easier.
-So to be a good boss you must constantly be looking at change.
+At times, it can be really hard and very tough, and I predict with the way the world is changing, which will only get more difficult and not easier.
+So to be a good boss, you must constantly be looking at change.

 You must be looking at things like, how do you manage change?
 How do you implement change in your own company?
 How do you manage the change that is constantly happening around you?